CPAN-Security/security.metacpan.org/notes/gcc-14.md

 ### -Wimplicit-function-declaration

-Functions can no longer be called without be declaring first.
+Functions can no longer be called without be declared first.
 Fixing this may need additional prototypes in package header files, or inclusion of additional header files (both package-specific and system headers).